zendergo2/SheetsDB/README.md

-# SheetDB
+# SheetsDB

-A powerful Google Drive App for Google Sheets that converts a Spreadsheet to an HTML table or JSON array.
+A powerful Google Drive App for Google Sheets that converts Google Spreadsheets into JSON or HTML files.

 ## Features